 Finally, you might want to consider medical insurance for your pet, especially if you are headed somewhere that has poisonous snakes or other hazards that could lead to injury.
 I used to work for Trupanion and can vouch for their love of pets and willingness to pay claims for accidents and injuries.
-There are many other reputable insurers, they are simply the one I’m personally familiar with.

 Taking standard pets across state lines is never an issue, but if you want to cross into Canada or Mexico from the US, there are rules you need to take into account ahead of time.
 For Canada, cats need to have a certified rabies certificate ensuring they are not infected.
 Dogs will be inspected and should have recent vet records.
 For full details, see the Canadian Government guide here.
 Mexico is a bit more stringent and requires both a recent vet certification and proof of vaccinations.
 The official site is in Spanish, but PetTravel.com provides a good list of the details in English.